go-godo/godo/README.md

 Tasks often need to run in a known evironment.

-To specify whether to inherit from parent's environment, set `InheritParentEnv`.
+To specify whether to inherit from parent's process environment, set `InheritParentEnv`.
 This setting defaults to true

     InheritParentEnv = false

-To specify the base environment for your tasks, set `ENV`.
+To specify the base environment for your tasks, set `Env`.
 Separate with whitespace or newlines.

     Env = `
         GOPATH=.vendor:$GOPATH
+        SERVER__PORT=8000
     `

 Funcs can add or override environment variables as part of the command string.